tsathoqqua/limadocs/docs/source/index.rst

    developing your own areas, rooms, monsters, shopkeepers, weapons, armour, items, and a small quest.

+3. :doc:`A small explanation about #directives <documentation/Preprocessor>` will teach you about developing your own areas, rooms, monsters, shopkeepers, weapons, armour, items, and a small quest.

 Commands
 --------
 - :doc:`Player Commands <Player_Commands>` - commands for players